Week 27 of Pregnancy

 Baby this week

-- •Eyes can open and close, and can respond to light
+- •Eyes can open and close, and can detect light

 - •Brain is developing rapidly with increased neural connections